blmage/duolingo-sound-controls/README.md

     * stories,

+    * guidebooks,

     * forum discussions,

-    * dictionary pages,

-    * characters pages,
+    * characters pages.

-    * other contexts.

-* All settings can be defined relative to the original settings, or override them entirely.
+* All settings can be defined relative to the original settings, or override them entirely (useful, for example, if you do not want story sentences to be slowed down upon subsequent playbacks).

 * Default settings can be defined for each sound type, and reused across multiple contexts.

-* A main volume setting is available to quickly adjust the volume of all sounds in a context.
+* A main volume setting is available to quickly adjust the volume of all sounds in a given context.

 ### Compatibility